huytofu/huytofu.Data_Visualization_Projects/README.md

   4. Data Processing & Visualization with Tableau

-## Project 1:
+## <font color=blue> Project 1:
-  **This is the project in which I visualize my favorite team Liverpool's performance in the Premier League throughout the years
+  **This is the project in which I visualize my favorite team Liverpool's performance in the Premier League throughout the years**
-  **The data comes from Kaggle, scrapped from various sources by a fellow data scientist **Things I've learnt from carrying out the project**
+  **The data comes from Kaggle, scrapped from various sources by a fellow data scientist**
+  **Things I've learnt from carrying out the project**
   1. Data Joining & Integration from various sources/tables
   2. Data Cleaning